A Unique Asset

 There are 32 medieval churches surviving in Norwich – more than anywhere else in northern Europe.

 Few of these churches are still actively used for their original purpose of worship but many are redundant and looked after by the Norwich Historic Churches Trust and others, who aim to find new uses for them.
-These uses are very varied and include music and arts centres, artists studios, a dance school, a puppet theatre, a school for stone masons and other community uses.
+These uses are very varied and include music and arts centres, artists studios, a dance school, a puppet theatre, a centre for circus skills and other community uses.

 Every church has a churchyard and these small green oases, scattered throughout the city centre, play an important part in the street scene of Norwich.